aphalo/romnidriver/README.md

 their use without risk requires a profound understanding of the instruments’ hardware and firmware).
 In addition most functions specific to spectrometer models we do not have access to are not implemented, as we would be unable to test them.
-As currently the API docummentation is freely available at Ocean Optics’ support page, adding additional functions using the source code of the functions included in our package as examples is almost trivial. *If you do add new functions, please,
+As currently the API documentation is freely available at Ocean Optics’ support page, adding additional functions using the source code of the functions included in our package as examples is almost trivial. *If you do add new functions, please,